-The second phase of the project includes developing methods papers and case studies to support the extension of the iDSI Reference Case to include benefit-cost analysis.
+The second phase of the project involves developing methods papers and case studies to support the extension of the iDSI Reference Case to include benefit-cost analysis.
 The initial drafts of these papers were reviewed by selected experts, posted online for public comment, and discussed in a November 2-3, 2017 workshop at Harvard University.
-We are now updating these papers to reflect the many very thoughtful and helpful comments we have received, and will post the revised versions on this page as they are completed.
+We are now updating these papers to reflect the many very thoughtful and helpful comments we received, and posting the revised versions on this page as they are completed.

 The most recent version of each methods paper can be downloaded using the links below.

-- Valuing Mortality Risk Reductions in Global Benefit-Cost Analysis (2017 draft), Lisa A. Robinson, James K. Hammitt, and Lucy O’Keeffe (Harvard University)
+- Valuing Mortality Risk Reductions in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson, James K. Hammitt, and Lucy O’Keeffe (Harvard University)

 - Valuing Nonfatal Health Risk Reductions in Global Benefit-Cost Analysis (2018 revision), Lisa A. Robinson and James K. Hammitt (Harvard University)

 - Accounting for the Timing of Costs and Benefits in the Evaluation of Health Projects Relevant to LMICs (2018 revision), Karl Claxton (University of York)

 - Valuing Changes in Time Use in Low- and Middle-Income Countries (2018 revision), Dale Whittington (University of North Carolina) and Joseph Cook (Washington State University)

 - Assessing the Economy-wide Effects of Health and Environmental Interventions in Support of Benefit-Cost Analysis (2018 revision), Kenneth M. Strzepek (MIT), Collins Amanya (Ugandan Ministry of Water and Environment), and James E. Neumann (Industrial Economics)